ShoCremers/DL_project/docs/README.md

                 self.lstm._parameters[weight].add_(noise)
 ```

-Another regularization we used was early stopping.
+Another regularisation we used was early stopping.
 Training stopped when the validation set's quantile loss did not decrease in the last 10 epochs since the lowest validation loss.

 #### (Hyper)parameter Tuning
 To determine the best parameter and hyperparameter setting, we used a nested loop as shown in the figure below.
 The parameters that had to be determined were the time variable, the sequence length of previous hours, the size of the hidden dimension, and the number of layers.
 The time variables that were tested were, no time variable, incremental indexing, gray code binary, and mutually exclusive binary.
 We tested with the previous 12, 24, 36, 48, and 72 hours for the sequence length.
 The tested hidden dimension sizes were 4, 8, 16, 32, 64, and 128.
 Finally, we tested the model with 1-4 layers.
+As per [1] and theory, since our training dataset is not huge, our initial intuition is that the dimensionality of hidden layers should be kept small in order to avoid overfitting.

 We used the quantile loss on the validation set to evaluate the best parameter setting.
 As mentioned earlier, we used the patience size of 10 for early stopping, and so the performance of the model was determined by the average validation loss of the last 10 epochs.
 This was to avoid choosing a model that did well just one time, but instead, a model that consistently did well.